Vassar College: Housing

 The majority of students in their first three years live on campus in the nine residence halls.
 Main House occupies the upper floors of Main Building, constructed at the college's founding.
 To accommodate a growing student body, Strong House was constructed in 1893.
 Strong was made all-women's housing after the college went coeducational in 1969; the house now also accepts nonbinary and other gender-nonconforming students.
 Similar Elizabethan-style houses—Raymond, Lathrop, and Davison—were built from 1897 to 1902 to form a residential quadrangle.
 A nine-story Tudor-style dormitory, Jewett House, was constructed in 1907 on the north end of the quadrangle.
-The second largest dormitory, Josselyn House, was built in 1912 to Jewett's east.
+The second largest dormitory, Josselyn House, was built in 1912 to Jewett's west.
 Cushing House was constructed outside of the quadrangle in 1927.
 In a departure from the architecture of the other dormitories, Noyes House was built in 1958 in a distinct modernist style, curved around a large green.

 Most fourth-year students live in groups of four or five in on-campus apartments.
 Vassar has three apartment complexes: the Terrace Apartments, the Town Houses, and the South Commons.
 A cooperative house, Ferry House, opened in 1951 and houses 20 students.
 Vassar guarantees housing to all full-time students.

 As part of a master plan to renovate all the dormitories, Jewett, Davison, and Josselyn were renovated from 2002 to 2011.
 The college opted for minor improvements to the rest of the dorms due to cost.

 Vassar maintains housing for faculty; the current complex opened in 2023.
 The previous faculty housing facility, Williams House, was to be demolished after 2020.
 School-age dependents living on the Vassar faculty complex, as well as other areas in the Vassar College CDP, are within the Arlington Central School District, which operates Arlington High School.